| Justice For Judy A free speech victory

 and Cherney’s car was identical to one of the bombs studied

+at the neighboring FBI bomb school.
 Despite the apparent connection, Judge Claudia Wilken refused to

 let witnesses discuss COINTELPRO saying it was irrelevant to individual